Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 This setup only works if you have Traefik installed.
-Be sure to install it from my Docker-Atelier aswell or read this tutorial which I used.
+Be sure to install it from my Docker-Atelier aswell or read this tutorial which I used. https://goneuland.de/traefik-v2-reverse-proxy-fuer-docker-unter-debian-10-einrichten/

-You probably need to change "wg" to make Traefik env variables work. https://goneuland.de/traefik-v2-reverse-proxy-fuer-docker-unter-debian-10-einrichten/
+If you already have Traefik installed then you probably need to change "wg" to make Traefik env variables work.

+## Install Nextcloud

 For the following commands I assume you are in the _Installation directory!
 Check out all files used in the script if you are curious what is happening ;)

-## Install Nextcloud

-Open docker-compose.yml and change all values marked with # behind it! ctl+s to save, ctl+x to close
+* Open docker-compose.yml and change all values marked with # behind it! ctl+s to save, ctl+x to close
 ```
 nano ../docker-compose.yml
 ```

-Make setup.sh executable
+* Make setup.sh executable
 ```
 chmod +x setup.sh
 ```

-run setup.sh
+* run setup.sh
 ```
 ./setup.sh
 ```